Pensions in Germany Explained:

 The public pension you can get in Germany is higher than in many other countries.
 Nonetheless, while it is a solid basis for those who worked and contributed most of their life, it won’t be enough to maintain your standard of living in old age.

-Based on our funding and demographic analysis we expect that the public pensions will just keep up with inflation, but no more than that.
+Based on our funding and demographic analysis, we expect that public pensions will keep up with inflation, but no more than that.
 That is another reason why you will need supplementary components for a decent pension.

 Learn more about how the public pension works in Germany and why it should only be the foundation of your retirement planning.